PrinciMixtiy/PrinciMixtiy/README.md

 ###

-<p align="left">My name is Princi and I'm a software engineer student from Madagascar.</p>
+<p align="left">My name is Princi and I'm a computer science student from Madagascar.</p>

 ###